pachterlab/SBRGKLAYWMP_2025/README.md

 # Code to generate figures for Swarna et al. 2025.

+## Data to generate figures

+Data to generate figures can be accessed at the following DOI: 10.5281/zenodo.17654220

 ## 📘 **Environment Setup & Notebook Usage**

 This project uses a reproducible Conda environment defined in `environment.yml`.